 A detailed annual budget must be presented to Council for ratification no later than the 31st of October.

 A detailed budget includes all revenues and expenses of the AUS.
-Furthermore, a detailed budget must have its revenue and expense items categorized according to a standardized General Ledger Account list provided by the Vice-President Finance by October 01 each fiscal year.
+Furthermore, a detailed budget must have its revenue and expense items categorized according to a standardized General Ledger Account list determined by the Vice-President Finance by October 01 each fiscal year.

 Departmental budgets must be approved separately by Council no longer than the 25th of November.